ahaider6/ProcessingProjects_Jumper/SourceCode.md

 }

 void draw() {
-  background(Sky);
+//Setting the background image background(Sky);
-  fill(255,0,0);
+  //Setting the text color to red fill(255,0,0);
+  //Setting the text size to 25
   textSize(25);
-  text("Attempt: " + attempt,20,50);
+  //Setting the text and position text("Attempt: " + attempt,20,50);
   text("Score: " + score,20,80);
   //Moving the objects from right to left